-Money laundering is generally defined as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds so that the proceeds appear to have derived from legitimate origins or constitute legitimate assets.
-Terrorist financing is an attempt to conceal either the origin of the funds or their intended use, which could be for criminal purposes.
+Money laundering is generally defined as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds.
+The proceeds appear to have derived from legitimate origins or constitute legal assets.
+Terrorist financing is an attempt to conceal either the source of the funds or their intended use, which could be for criminal purposes..

 AML/KYC Policies Framework

-Our Policies will be reviewed and updated on a regular basis to ensure appropriate procedures and internal controls are in place to account for both changes in regulations and changes in our business.
+Policies will be reviewed and updated regularly.
+Reviews will ensure that appropriate procedures and internal controls are in place to account for both changes in regulations and changes in our business.

 The Customer Identification Program is to be carried out:

-When there shall be any suspicion of money laundering or terrorism financing activities, or where there shall be any doubt about the adequacy or veracity of previously obtained Clients’ identification data, the due diligence measures shall be reviewed, including verifying the identity of the Client again and obtaining information regarding the purpose and intended nature of the relationship with UCI.
+When there is suspicion of money laundering or terrorism financing activities, or where there is any doubt about the adequacy or veracity of previously obtained clients' identification data, due diligence measures shall be reviewed.
+This includes verifying the client identity again and obtaining information regarding the intended nature of the relationship with UCI.
 UCI does not serve clients from regions that are deemed to be high-risk or unwelcoming from a legal or regulatory perspective.
 Regions include Cuba, Iran, North Korea, Syria, and the United States of America.

-U.C.I does not open accounts or transact with individuals that are on prescribed sanctions lists.
-U.C.I screens against United Nations, European Union, UK Treasury, US Office of Foreign Assets Control (OFAC), and other sanctions lists in all jurisdictions in which U.C.I operates
+UCI does not open accounts or transact with individuals who appear on prescribed sanctions lists.
+UCI screens against United Nations, European Union, UK Treasury, US Office of Foreign Assets Control (OFAC), and other sanction lists in jurisdictions where UCI operates.

 Politically Exposed Persons

-U.C.I does not open accounts or transact with individuals who are Politically Exposed Persons (PEPs), or their family members.
-U.C.I screens all Clients against global PEP lists before they are allowed to establish a relationship with U.C.I
+UCI does not open accounts or transact with individuals who are Politically Exposed Persons (PEPs), or their family members.
+UCI screens all clients against global PEP lists before they are permitted to establish a relationship with UCI.

-U.C.I accepts only natural persons as Clients, not legal entities.
-Upon registration, Clients go through an automated verification process where they submit:
+UCI accepts only natural persons as clients, and legal entities.
+Upon registration, clients go through an automated verification process where they submit:

-All submitted client information is manually reviewed.
-For clients who cannot be verified through automated means (geolocation, algorithmic face detection, sanctions list check), enhanced due diligence is requested as described below.
+All submitted client information is reviewed manually.
+For clients who cannot be verified through automated means including geolocation, algorithmic face detection or sanctions list check, enhanced due diligence is requested as described below.

 Proof of residence

-Verification of residence is required by obtaining a copy of an acceptable address proof document issued in the 3 months prior to establishing an account.
-The document must carry the Client’s name and address.
+Verification of residence is required by obtaining a copy of an acceptable address proof document issued in the three months prior to establishing an account.
+The document must carry the client's name and address.

 A valid proof of residence document can be:

-Proof of residence documents must contain the Client’s name, address, and be dated less than 3 months ago.
+Proof of residence documents must contain the client's name, address, and cannot be older than three months.

 Unique photo of Client

-Further verification is requested from Clients by submitting a unique photo of themselves holding their government-issued ID as well as a unique handwritten note.
-In the photo, the Client must be visibly smiling.
-This allows U.C.I to easily prove that the Client’s picture was not stolen or photoshopped, and is being used exclusively for U.C.I.
+Further verification is requested from clients by submitting a unique photo of themselves holding their government-issued ID as well as a unique handwritten note.
+In the photo the client must be smiling.
+This allows UCI to easily prove that the client's picture was not stolen or photo shopped, and is being used exclusively for UCI.

 The ID the Client holds in their hand: